-An on-site assessment team evaluates the applicant's SMS.
+An on-site assessment team evaluates the applicant's SOHMS.
 Applicants must meet all the Minimum Requirements (MRs) listed in the Site-Based Participation Evaluation Report to obtain any level of VPP recognition.
-Upon conclusion of the evaluation, the OSHA Regional and National Offices coordinate recommendations regarding VPP approval.
-The site waits for official notification from the National Office to learn their recognition status.
+The OSHA Regional and National Offices coordinate recommendations regarding VPP approval after the evaluation.
+Applicants wait for official notification from the National Office to learn their recognition status.

 Star is the most coveted level of VPP recognition.
-Star needs to be your organization's goal when submitting a VPP application.
-If your SMS falls short of Star quality for any reason, OSHA may grant you a temporary Merit recognition, or no recognition status at all.
+Receiving Star recognition must be your organization's goal when submitting a VPP application.
+OSHA may grant you a temporary Merit recognition, or no recognition status at all, if your SOHMS falls short of Star quality.
 Read about the differences of Star and Merit on the next page.